-WUVT Needs New Boards!
+WUVT New Boards Project!

 The Who (not THAT Who, but you get what we mean): WUVT-FM was first organized in 1948 and signed on the air as a non-commercial, educational, free-radiating station at 90.7 megahertz in 1969.
 We are operated by the Educational Media Company at Virginia Tech (501.c3) and our license is held by Virginia Tech.
 Although the station is entirely comprised of students, we strive to maintain a strong presence in the community by hosting a variety of shows that offer opportunities for local and visiting acts.